-Be sure not to mix up the left and right hand bearing cups.
-Later it will be necessary to know which cup came from which side.
+NOTE : Be sure not to mix up the left and right hand bearing cups and master shims.
+Later it will be necessary to know which cup and shim came from which side.

 Once the housing has been adequately spread, the differential may be removed by pulling forward on the differential carrier.